Canon 1D X Mark II vs 6D Mark II

 It is notable that the 1DX Mark II has a headphone jack, which is not present on the 6D Mark II This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Both the 1DX Mark II and the 6D Mark II are recent models that feature in their makers' current product line-up.
 The 1DX Mark II replaced the earlier Canon 1DX, while the 6D Mark II followed on from the Canon 6D.
+Further information on the two cameras, as well as related accessories, can be found on the Canon website.

 Review summary: Canon 1D X Mark II vs 6D Mark II